What to do in Baños de Agua Santa, Ecuador

 Map of the Waterfall Routes

-How to explore the Baños Waterfalls Route
+How to visit the Baños Waterfalls Route

 Cascadas Machay